-This module is designed to develop students' understanding of social psychology and cognition, building on their second-year Cognition and Social Psychology modules.
+This module is designed to develop students' understanding of social psychology and cognition, building on their second-year Cognitive and Social Psychology module.
 The module develops a deeper understanding of cognitive processes such as attention, perception and memory and explores how these processes underpin social processing.

 The aim of this module is to provide the student with an in-depth and critical understanding of issues related to social and non-social cognition, including key theoretical approaches and research findings.
 This is a core BPS module where topics introduced at level 8 are revisited at a more advanced level.
-This will be achieved through lectures, practicals and research-focused assessments.
+This will be achieved through a flipped approach of online lecture materials, small group tutorials and research-focused assessments.

 By the end of this module the student should be able to: